claritycoalition/truevalue/tv-accounting.md

 # How is True Value accounted?

-Resource accounting + Confidence accounting = True Value
+Resource accounting + Confidence accounting = True Value accounting

-Awareness and use of Resource Accounting (RA), particularly for carbon and water, is growing.
+Resource accounting (RA) evaluates resource use and environmental impact of local and national economies.
+Awareness and use of RA, particularly for carbon and water, is growing.
 Resource accounting can measure sustainable development on as many FIESG aspects as required.

-Confidence Accounting is a development already underway in financial accountancy.
-Confidence accounting incorporates a statistical range into company accounts instead of a single point value.
+Confidence Accounting (CA) is a development already underway in financial accountancy.
+CA adds statistical range values to financial accounts, providing more dynamic information than current single-point value accounting.